leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

 1. Containers recreate or virtualize Operating systems.

 1. A company is using  combination of on-premises data centers and public cloud services for their IT infrastructure.
 This IT infrastructure model is called Hybrid-cloud because there is on-premises data centers.
 If the company uses several public cloud services without on-premises, it would be Multi-cloud.

+## Modernizing Applications

+### Introduction
+What are applications?
+A: Applications are computer programs or software that help users do something

+Customers expect intuitive, well-functioning applications that enable them to do things faster.

+Applications have been developed on-premises for years and still are.
+But on-premises application development often slows businesses down.
+Because deploying an application on-premises can be time-consuming and require specialized IT teams, and any new changes can take six months or even more to implement.

+The module will explore how businesses can modernize their existing applications and build new ones in the cloud.